Alex Dodge: Early life

-Dodge grew up in Denver, Colorado and was the middle child of three brothers.
+Born November 28, 1977, in Denver, Dodge was the middle child of three brothers.
 His older brother Tomory Dodge, also an artist and prolific painter, would later show at CRG Gallery where Dodge served as director for some time.
 Growing up Dodge had an early fascination with machines and technology of all kinds often disassembling household appliances and eventually building his own computer from parts.
 Early on, his interests focused on the sciences; first with marine biology, oceanography, and finally particle physics and cosmology.
 During high school Dodge quickly realized that his math ability was limited and that his ambitions in physics might not be within his grasp.
 It was during this time that he began to consider visual art seriously.

 Education

 During high school Dodge was among the first attendees of the Denver School of the Arts, a then newly founded magnet school for the arts.
 Dodge attended the Rhode Island School of Design majoring in painting and graduated in 2001.
 After working in New York for eight years as an artist Dodge began to realize a need for greater technical skills and understanding in his artistic process.
 He applied to MIT’s Media Lab and New York University’s ITP in 2009.
 Dodge attended ITP from 2010 to 2012 completing his thesis work during that time, a project titled "Kioku: A Semantic Indexing and Exploration Interface for Digital Images".